chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 The report should be an insightful, informative, readable, beautiful, clear, concise two-pages document in PDF with images from Cytoscape and your findings.
 Be creative.
 Feel free to focus on a sub-category of movies or actors if you have some interesting finding to report on them.

-The code should contain the Python code (Python notebook) that you wrote.
+The code should be the Python notebook (.ipynb file) that you wrote.

 **Both members of the group should learn Python**, as we will continue using Python throughout the course, hence, make sure you are not given non-Python tasks only in the division of work.